pixelninja/health_check/README.md

 - **0750** Everything for owner, read and execute for owner's group
 - **0755** Everything for owner, read and execute for others
 - **0777** Everything for everyone

+You can change the permissions by selecting the item, clicking the 'with selected...' checkbox and selecting the permissions you need (This will almost always be 0777).
+Click apply and it will update for you.